Asmod4n/mruby-simplemsgpack/README.md

-This library is in maintanance mode, no new features will be added, if you got a bugfix please send a PR.
+This library is no longer in development, when you need a bugfix please send a PR.

-Development resources will be focused on mruby-cbor (to be released officially in the future) since its a better fit for mruby.
+For new projects take a look at https://github.com/Asmod4n/mruby-cbor.

 mruby-simplemsgpack
 ===================